 R 460.936 Fast track application

 Rule 36.
-(1) The fast track application fee shall be specified in the electric utility’s interconnection procedures.
+(1) The initial fast track application fee shall be $100.
+The fast track application fee may be reviewed at any time and adjusted, if necessary, subject to commission review and approval.

 (2) For applications with proposed DERs that fall into level 1, the interconnection customer shall provide a one-line diagram and site diagram.